robert-westenberger/knowledgebase/web-development/react/rendering.md

 **Render batching** is when multiple calls to setState() result in a single render pass being queued and executed, usually on a slight delay.
 (React does this as an optimization).

 # Improving Rendering Performance
+React component render output should always be entirely based on current props and current component state.
+If we know ahead of time that a component's props and state haven't changed, we know it's render output will be the same, and we can skip the work of rendering it.